mborn1/pyoptex/docs/source/quickstart.rst

    Any custom linear model can be used.
 See :ref:`cust_model` for more information.

-We must also specify the metric which we want to optimize.
+Finally, we must also specify the metric which we want to optimize.
 In this case, we optimize for D-optimality (namely accurate parameter estimates).